artikcloud/sample-android-DeviceSharing/README.md

 [Make a note of your client ID](https://developer.artik.cloud/documentation/tools/web-tools.html#how-to-find-your-application-id), which you will need in the next step.

+3. Set the User Profile access to **Read and Write** permissions.
+Sharing a device requires both these permissions.
-3. Set the [Device Type Permission to the Application](https://developer.artik.cloud/dashboard/applications).
-For this sample we'll add the **Device Type: Demo Fire Sensor** with **Read and Write** permission.
+4. Set the [Device Type Permission to the Application](https://developer.artik.cloud/dashboard/applications).
+For this sample **add** the device type: Demo Fire Sensor (unique name: cloud.artik.sample.demofiresensor) with **Read And Write** permissions

 ### Set up your Android project